apache/accumulo-website/_docs-2/development/high_speed_ingest.md

     user@myinstance mytable> addsplits -sf /local_splitfile -t mytable

-For the purposes of providing parallelism to ingest it is not necessary to create more tablets than there are physical machines within the cluster as the aggregate ingest rate is a function of the number of physical machines.
+For the purposes of providing parallelism to ingest, it is not necessary to create more tablets than there are physical machines within the cluster as the aggregate ingest rate is a function of the number of physical machines.
 Note that the aggregate ingest rate is still subject to the number of machines running ingest clients, and the